lightning-core/lightning/communications/high/AmikoPay_LinkMicroTransaction.md

 ##Commit settlement requesting

-If Bob (the receiving side of the payment) receives the transaction token, he can request a commit settlement by sending a Commit message to Alice:
+If Bob (the receiving side of the payment) receives the transaction token, he can request a commit settlement by sending a RequestCommit message to Alice:

-###Commit:
+###RequestCommit:
 Attributes:
 * 'token': string.
 The commit token.
 * 'isPayerSide': boolean.
 True if this is the route from the payer to the